Nexmo/nexmo-developer/_documentation/en/messaging/sms/message-privacy.md

 3. Phone number encryption only.
 4. Message content redaction together with redaction or encryption of the phone number.

-However, with immediate Advanced Auto-redact Vonage does not store the message body in any of the logs or the CDRs.
+A key point of Vonage's immediate Advanced Auto-redact is that the message body is not stored in any of the logs or the CDRs.
 Phone numbers are also immediately encrypted, with an encryption key that Vonage staff do not have access to.
+Later those encrypted numbers get redacted as well.
+Please refer to the (Redaction page)[https://developer.nexmo.com/redact/overview] for more information.

 The image below shows an example of the flow of Advanced SMS Auto-redact with Vonage.